Related Topics

 Does Medicare cover hearing aids and tests?

-Original Medicare (Parts A & B) does not cover hearing exams, or hearing aids and fittings.
+Original Medicare (Parts A & B) does not cover hearing exams or hearing aids and fittings.
 Medicare Part B does cover diagnostic hearing and balance exams if a provider orders these tests to see if a person requires medical treatment for a condition other than hearing loss.
 For example, such tests may be used to diagnose the cause of dizziness or vertigo.

 - Sertoma, a civic service organization that helps connect people with hearing assistance, has a comprehensive listing of national and state charitable programs, organized by state.

-- Help America Hear is an assistance program from the Foundation for Sight and Sound providing new hearing aids for low-income individuals.
+- Help America Hear is an assistance program from the Foundation for Sight and Sound.
+It provides new hearing aids for people with low income.

 - The Hearing Industries Association maintains a Guide to Financial Assistance for Hearing Aids.
 The association also recommends negotiating on the price of hearing aids.